Download Zipped Enrolled WordPerfect HB0158.ZIP

 trustees, and receivers, owning, controlling, operating, or managing any water system for public

-service within this state. [
+service within this state.
+[It]

 (b) "Water corporation" does not include:

-(i) private irrigation companies engaged in distributing water only to their stockholders[
+(i) private irrigation companies engaged in distributing water only to their stockholders[,

 (ii) towns, cities, counties, water conservancy districts, improvement districts, or other